 Step Away From Social Media

-Like I said, for many people, Mother’s Day is a time where they choose to celebrate their Mam’s and how wonderful they are on their personal social media accounts, and there’s absolutely nothing wrong with that.
+As I mentioned above, for many people, Mother’s Day is a time where they choose to celebrate their mams and how wonderful they are on their personal social media accounts, and there’s absolutely nothing wrong with that.
 But, if you feel that being bombarded with these pictures and statuses might upset you then it might be best to step away from social media for the day.
 Have you been talking about a digital detox for months?
 Well now is the perfect time for that.
 Surround yourself with people you love and put your phone away for the time being in an act of self-care.

 Speak With Someone